 -Provide us with a safe dark place we can hide such as a cardboard box or crate with a blanket draped over it

-– Give us our favourite toys or treats such as stuffed kongs or interactive toys which will help keep our minds occupied
+– Give us our favorite toys or treats such as stuffed kongs or interactive toys which will help keep our minds occupied

 – Have a play session indoors with us to distract us